The props interface for the Node component is available by importing the NodeConfig

 Number of output anchors placed on the node.

-When passed a value, the initial drop position of the Node is set to the current relative cursor position or the current viewport center.
+When passed a value, the initial drop position of the Node is set to the current relative cursor

 When creating custom Nodes, pass the useDefaults prop to use Svelvet’s default Node styling.